Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Introduction

 for all mean-zero functions $f$. \end{definition}

-We should remark briefly on the meaning of the term ``reasonable'' in the above discussion.
+We should remark briefly on the sorts of operators we might expect to be Salem.
 We will specifically be interested in the setting where $S(x) = \{y: \Phi(x, y) = 0\}$ for some polynomial function $\Phi(x, y)$.
-In this setting, we should think of $S(x)$ as $d-1$ dimensional, so that the averaging operator $A$ is $C$-Salem iff
+In this setting, we should think of $S(x)$ as $d-1$ dimensional, so that the averaging operator $A$ is $C$-Salem if

 for all mean-zero functions $f$ on $R^d$.
 For comparison, the following ``trivial'' bound holds for all functions: \begin{proposition} Fix a polynomial function $\Phi(x, y)$.
 Assume that for all $x$, the set